DaCreepyPenguin/dacreepypenguin/README.md

 ### My future
 I am looking for a career in computer science after I have completed my studies in the next few years however I am also looking for work during that period.

-### How to reach me

-Currently I have no easy way to be reached other than issues on this repo although I will soon have a portfolio page that will serve as a hub for all my work
 <br><br>
 So that's about it, thank you for reading this through and I hope to see you around :)
 <br>